Hammad68/Networking-Labs/README.md

 ### Note:
 ---
 Jupyter notebooks containing the lab content are provided, along with PDF versions of each lab as a backup in case of any issues.
-All labs were completed using Google Colab.
+All labs were completed using **Google Colab**.